 - Supports Child’s Learning: Adults who prioritize sight words can support their children’s learning, creating a more literate household.

 - Further Education: For adults returning to education or pursuing a career, knowing these sight words can help them understand more complex studies.
+85% of jobs now require literacy skills at a high school level or beyond, making sight word mastery essential (U.S. Department of Labor, 2021).

 Despite the adoption of Fry Sight Words, some critics argue teaching phonics (the sounds letters make) before sight words is more helpful.
 They claim understanding the relationship between letters and sounds equips students with the tools to decode unfamiliar words, a skill sight words don’t provide.